OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

     The default value is "no".
     Note that when set to "yes" and ConstrainRAMSpace is set to "no", AllowedRAMSpace is automatically set to 100% in order to limit the RAM+Swap amount to 100% of job's requirement plus the percent of allowed swap space.
     This amount is thus set to both RAM and RAM+Swap limits.
 This means that in that particular case, ConstrainRAMSpace is automatically enabled with the same limit than the one used to constrain swap space.
 Also see AllowedSwapSpace.
+* ConstrainDevices=<yes|no>
+    If configured to "yes" then constrain the job's allowed devices based on GRES allocated resources.
+It uses the devices subsystem for that.
+The default value is "no".
+    Enable this for job access to GPUs.

 You may also consider defining **MemSpecLimit** in slurm.conf_: